 High temperatures harm greases more than they harm oils.
 Grease, by its nature, cannot dissipate heat by convection like a circulating oil.
 Consequently, without the ability to transfer away heat, excessive temperatures result in accelerated oxidation or even carbonization where grease hardens or forms a crust.

 Effective grease lubrication depends on the grease's consistency.
 High temperatures induce softening and bleeding, causing grease to flow away from needed areas.
 The mineral oil in grease can flash, burn or evaporate at temperatures greater than 177°C (350°F).
+This is why it is imperative to have a quality high-temperature grease for this type of environment.

 If the temperature of a grease is lowered enough, it will become so viscous that it can be classified as a hard grease.
 Pumpability suffers and machinery operation may become impossible due to torque limitations and power requirements.
 As a guideline, the base oil's pour point is considered the low-temperature limit of a grease.